fweiss/mocha-store/README.md

 - acceptance test database separate from production database
 - database can be cleared and seeded from cli

+Running acceptance tests:
+- start the mongodb server
+- start the mocha store server
+- use a rest client, such as Postman to verify the web API

 ## Test spec structure
 After a first false start, the following spec structure was used.
 The key is to use a fluent, hierarchical structure that fits well with REST and hypermedia links.